InsertKoinIO/koin/README.md

 // Bind it to your Activity
 class MyActivity() : AppCompatActivity() {

-  val viewModel : MyViewModel by getViewModel()
+  val viewModel : MyViewModel by viewModel()

   override fun onCreate(){
     super.onCreate()